A unifying mutual information view of metric learning: cross-entropy vs. pairwise losses

 \subsection{Metric}

-The most common metric used in DML is the recall.
 Most methods, especially recent ones, use the cosine distance to compute the recall for the evaluation.
 They include $\ell_2$ normalization of the features in the model \cite{oh2017deep, movshovitz2017no, wang2017deep, opitz2017bier, ge2018deep, yuan2017hard, xuan2020improved, zhai2018classification, wang2019multi, sanakoyeu2019divide, xuan2018deep}, which makes cosine and Euclidean distances equivalent.
 Computing cosine similarity is also more memory efficient and typically leads to better results \cite{schroff2015facenet}.
 For these reasons, the Euclidean distance on non normalized features has rarely been used for both training and evaluation.
 In our experiments, $\ell_2$-normalization of the features during training actually hindered the final performance, which might be explained by the fact that we add a classification layer on top of the feature extractor.
 Thus, we did not $\ell_2$-normalize the features during training and reported the recall with both Euclidean and cosine distances.